 Maintain a healthy diet.

-Staying healthy is critical for the healing process, so it is important to still get your nutrients during this time.
+Staying healthy is critical for the healing process, so it is important to get your nutrients during this time.
 During the first two days (and once the numbness of the anesthetic has dissipated), you’ll need to stick to liquid foods.
 Try eating pureed foods, soups, yogurt, and liquid meal replacements.
 We wouldn’t recommend eating hot foods or any foods that could get lodged in the surgical site (such as seeds, popcorn, etc.).